526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   footer = "Text in footer"
 ```

+`footer` can include [Markdown syntax](https://www.markdownguide.org/tools/hugo/).
+This is best used for including hyperlinks, emoji, or text formatting.

 ### Previous and Next buttons

 At the bottom of a post, show the previous and next post chronologically.